dharmafly/noodle/README.md

 Caching is done on a singular query basis and not per request.

-Cache is cleared every hour and has a total size of 100 recorded queries and associated results in memory.
-This is specified in `lib/cache.js` .
+An individual query is cleared every hour.
+The cache itself has a total size of 100 recorded queries and associated results in memory.

+These time values can be changed at the top of the `lib/cache.js` script.

 If a result object has a `created` field this signifies that it has been cached.
 Failed queries such from 404 errors will not be cached.